 Stock options granted to non-employees were accounted for in accordance with ASC 718 and ASC 505-50 (prior authoritative literature: EITF No. 96-18, "Accounting for Equity Instruments that are Issued to Other Than Employees for Acquiring, or in Conjunction With Selling Goods or Services") and were measured at the fair value of the options as determined by an option pricing model on the measurement date and compensation expense is amortized over the vesting period or, if none exists, over the service period.
-Compensation expense for unvested options to non-employees is revalued at each balance sheet date and is being amortized over the vesting period of the options.

 With the adoption of ASC 718, the Company has elected to use the Black-Scholes option pricing model to determine the fair value of stock options granted.
-The Company has estimated the fair value of option awards to employees and non-employees for the years ended April 30, 2013 and April 30, 2012 using the assumptions more fully described in Note 8.
+The Company has estimated the fair value of option awards to employees and non-employees for the years ended April 30, 2014 and April 30, 2013 using the assumptions more fully described in Note 6.